barriosjorge/gmt_docs/src/index.rst

-  Here you will find the latest :ref:`release notes <release_1>` for the :ref:`GMT software <installation>`, a live version of the :ref:`GMT Software and Controls Architecture and Design<SLPDR>` documentation, the lastest version of the :ref:`Software and Control Standards <swcs_standards>` and several Software Development Guides.
+  Here you will find the latest :ref:`release notes <release_1>` for the :ref:`GMT software <installation>`, a live version of the :ref:`GMT Software and Controls Architecture and Design<SLPDR>` documentation, the lastest version of the :ref:`Software and Control Standards <swc_standards>` and several Software Development Guides.

   Some of these sections are still a work in progress, we will continue to add more information as it becomes available.